Shreya1sah/LeafDiseaseDetection/README.md

 - 📊 F1-Score
 - 🔁 Confusion Matrix

-All results, including numeric metrics and visual outputs (like confusion matrices and prediction examples), are saved in the `results/` directory.
+All results, including numeric metrics and visual outputs (like confusion matrices and prediction examples), needs to be saved in the `results/` directory.

 ## Visualization / Results

 ## 📸 Visualization / Results

-The `results/` directory includes:
+The `results/` directory should include:

 - 📉 **Confusion matrix plots**
 - 🖼️ **Sample predictions** (images with predicted labels)